CS-Outreach-Session/Cyber-Hygiene/Keystroke Injection attack/README.md

 # Excercise

-Can you think of any way of any other way of preventing automated keystroke injection attacks?
+Can you think of any other way of preventing automated keystroke injection attacks?

 Use this [Paddlet link](https://yorksj.padlet.org/ausman3/zksusqedk08y1ran) to write your answers for the questions.
 The password for the link is mYdOGISBigenough@89.
 To write on the paddlet you may need to click on the + button or double click anywhere on the screen.